duxsco/gentoo-installation/docs/post-boot_configuration.md

 ## 8.2.
 Secure Boot Setup

-If `efi-updatevar` failed in [one of the previous sections](/system_setup/#64-secure-boot), you can import Secure Boot files the following way.
+If "efi-updatevar" failed in section [6.4.
+Secure Boot](/system_setup/#64-secure-boot), you can import secure boot files the following way now.

-First, boot into the Gentoo Linux and save necessary files in `DER` form:
+First, boot into the Gentoo Linux and save necessary files in "DER" format on ESP:

 ```shell
 /bin/bash -c '